 Take a look at the possibilities below that would work out amazingly well for this Low Carb Creamy Shrimp Pasta.
 Enjoy!

 - Spaghetti Squash: This is an option that is huge in the low carb and THM community and we love it too.
 Once the spaghetti squash is cooked and tender, you can use a fork to create strings or “noodles” of squash pasta.

-- Shirataki noodles: These noodles are also sometimes referred to as konjac or miracle noodles, these fibrous noodles are made from glucomannan which creates a very realistic looking replacement but some people find the texture or the smell before they are rinsed off putting.
+- Shirataki noodles: These noodles are also sometimes referred to as konjac or miracle noodles, these fibrous noodles are made from glucomannan which creates a very realistic-looking replacement but some people find the texture or the smell before they are rinsed off-putting.

-- Spiralized Veggies: veggies like zucchini are most commonly used but there are many options now from veggies that can be found in the freezer sections of WalMart or other grocery stores.
+- Spiralized Veggies: veggies like zucchini are most commonly used but there are many options now from veggies that can be found in the freezer sections of Walmart or other grocery stores.

-- Keto Gnocchi – small keto dumplings that are made with keto ingredients to make for a healthier form of the pasta which is usually made from potato, semolina, or flour, usually served with a sauce.
+- Keto Gnocchi – small keto dumplings that are made with keto ingredients to make for a healthier form of pasta which is usually made from potato, semolina, or flour, usually served with a sauce.

-If you love different types of creamy and comforting dishes like this pasta dish then I highly recommend you hope over and try this delicious Keto Gnocchi with Bacon and Cream Sauce from the blog Low Carb Now Carb.
+If you love different types of creamy and comforting dishes like this pasta dish then I highly recommend you hop over and try this delicious Keto Gnocchi with Bacon and Cream Sauce from the blog Low Carb Now Carb.
 It looks amazing and I can’t want to try her Gnocchi in many dishes!

 Shrimp Pasta Sauce

 - 12 ounces Raw Shrimp, peeled & tails off